bobbyromeo/mypihc/README.md

     www-data ALL=NOPASSWD: /{PATH_TO_WWW}/mypihc/bin/pir/pir.sh

-3) If you want to use the DHT22 temperature and humdity sensor (OPTIONAL) (Watch for more info: https://www.youtube.com/watch?v=IHTnU1T8ETk)
+3) If you want to use the DHT22 temperature and humdity sensor (OPTIONAL)

+    A DHT22 temperature and humdity sensor, when connected to you Pi, will permit you to capture temperature/humidity readings and send an SMS or Email if the temperature exceeds a threshold value set in the configuration file.

+    (Watch for more info: https://www.youtube.com/watch?v=IHTnU1T8ETk)

     i) Pinout on the DHT22